Acne and pimples suck. I thought my teenage years of misery with spots were a thing of the past, but then the pandemic happened.

 Wear a light moisturiser under your face mask to prevent chafing.
 Wash your fabric face mask regularly.

-Spray on dermal safe Vitamin C that’s in Drench facial tonic
+Spray on Vitamin B3 that’s in Drench facial tonic

 We’re going to be wearing masks for a while – read my 15 tips to reduce Maskne